World Radio Day History

 World Radio Day Facts & Quotes

-- The theme for World Radio Day 2016 was Radio in Times of Emergency and Disaster.
+- The theme for World Radio Day 2017 was Radio is You.

 - The Radio was invented by an Italian named Gugliemo Marconi in 1895.
 It was originally called the wireless telegraph and used radio waves to transmit Morse code.

 - According to the UN, there are about 44,000 radio stations operating around the globe.